juhibansal/tweetschallenge/README.md

 from sys import argv, exit,
 from glob import glob

-Both codes look at any number of *txt files in the tweet_output folder and summarizes results under the files specified in run file.
+Both codes look at any number of *txt files in the tweet_output folder and summarizes results under the directory specified in run file.
+Result filenames are hard coded to ft1.txt and ft2.txt

 -----------------------------------------------------------------------
 Created by Juhi Bansal, Dated 07/08/2015